 One legal scholar, however, has suggested that the Court's emphasis on law schools' freedom to voice their objection to the "don't ask, don't tell" policy marks a departure from previous decisions.
-"Never before has the Supreme Court held that the government can compel speech as long as the speaker can disavow the compelled message later," Erwin Chemerinsky states.
+Never before has the Supreme Court held that the government can compel speech as long as the speaker can disavow the compelled message later, Erwin Chemerinsky states.
 But Chemerinsky also allows for the possibility that Rumsfeld v.
-FAIR was a narrow ruling despite this possibly new analysis on compelled speech, in light of the Court's historic deference towards the government in times of war and the fact that the decision was handed down by "a Court that often has not been sensitive to discrimination against gays and lesbians."84 may leave the door open for the decision to have a wider impact on First Amendment jurisprudence.
+FAIR was a narrow ruling despite this possibly new analysis on compelled speech, in light of the Court's historic deference towards the government in times of war and the fact that the decision was handed down by "a Court that often has not been sensitive to discrimination against gays and lesbians."

 The impact of this case is also unclear because it may only limit First Amendment protections involving similar fact patterns: institutions of higher learning compelled by conditional legislation to accommodate the presence of a group at whose policies the institution bristles.
-However, since the Court did not expressly limit its holding to the facts presented, it
+However, since the Court did not expressly limit its holding to the facts presented, it may leave the door open for the decision to have a wider impact on First Amendment jurisprudence.

-&lt;sup>81 Id. at 65.
-See Erwin Chemerinsky, The First Amendment and Military Recruiting, 42 TRIAL 78, 79 (2006).
+82 See Erwin Chemerinsky, The First Amendment and Military Recruiting, 42 TRIAL 78, 79 (2006).